oils-for-unix/oils/doc/oil-language-tour.md

 ### Five Kinds of Substitution

-Oil has syntax for 5 types of substitution, all of which start with `$`.
-That is, these things can all be converted to a **string**:
+Oil has syntax for 3 types of substitution, all of which start with `$`.
+These things can all be converted to a **string**:

 1. Variables
 2. The output of commands
-3. The output of builtins and procs that invoke them (a performance optimization)
-4. The value of expressions
+3. The value of expressions
-5. The return value of functions (which is syntactic sugar, since functions are expressions)

 #### Variable Sub